-Four technical standards published in NBIMS-US V3 support Better Information Management.
-The first is COBie.
+Four technical standards were published in NBIMS-US V3, The first is COBie.
 COBie provides least common denominator information for manufactured product and equipment.
 Three domain standards were created for HVAC, water, and electrical systems.
-An additional specification integrates sensor telemetry.
+With these we can automatically check design documentation for known errors.
+By adding one more specification, BAMie, we can integrate sensor telemetry to predict and measure emergent building performance.

 The Construction Operations Building information exchange (COBie) standard delivers O&M data for manufactured, scheduled products and equipment.